rails hotwire frontend

 Testing Hotwire Features

-Turbo Frames and Streams work seamlessly with Rails system tests - no complicated async mocking or special configuration required.
+Turbo Frames and Streams work with plain Rails system tests - no async mocking, no special configuration.
 Tests read like user interactions:

 # test/system/transactions_test.rb